digitallawyer/openlegaldictionary/_definitions/elected.md

 ---
 title: Elected
 permalink: "/definitions/elected.html"
-body: The word “elected,” ln its ordinary signification, carries with it the idea of a vote, generally popular, sometimes more restricted, and cannot be held the syn-onym of any other mode of filling a position.
+body: The word “elected,” in its ordinary signification, carries with it the idea of a vote, generally popular, sometimes more restricted, and cannot be held the syn-onym of any other mode of filling a position.
 Magruder v.
 Swann, 25 Md.
 213;
   State v.
 Harrison, 113 Ind.
 434, 16 N. B. 384, 3 Am.
 St Rep. 663; Kimberlin v.
 State,